cybercarpet/AzureAVDdeployment1/README.md

 Features

-✅ Infrastructure as Code (IaC) with Terraform✅ CI/CD Pipeline for automated deployment via Azure DevOps✅ Auto-Scaling based on session usage✅ Monitoring Alerts for CPU & Memory thresholds✅ Auto-Shutdown to reduce costs
+✅ Infrastructure as Code (IaC) with Terraform
+✅ CI/CD Pipeline for automated deployment via Azure DevOps ✅ Auto-Scaling based on session usage
+✅ Monitoring Alerts for CPU & Memory thresholds
+✅ Auto-Shutdown to reduce costs

 Prerequisites

 Before deploying this project, ensure you have the following:

 Azure Subscription (Pay-As-You-Go or Free Trial)

-Azure Service Connection configured in Azure DevOps

-Terraform CLI installed (if running locally)
+Azure Service Connection configured in Azure DevOps Terraform CLI installed (if running locally)
 Azure CLI installed
 GitHub Repository (for version control)

 Deployment Steps